epfml/getting-started/README.md

-## Important notes and possible workflow
+## Important notes and workflow
+We provide the script in this repo as a convenient way of creating jobs.
 * The default job is just an interactive one (with `sleep`) that you can use for development.
   * 'Interactive' jobs are a concept from run:ai.
 Every user can have 1 interactive GPU.
-They have higher priority than other jobs and can live up to 24 hours.
+They have higher priority than other jobs and can live up to 12 hours.
 You can use them for debugging.
 If you need more than 1 GPU, you need to submit a training job.
 * For a training job, use the flag `--train`, and replace the command with your training command.
+Using a training job allows you to use more than 1 GPU (up to 8 on one node).
+Moreover, a training job makes sure that the pod is killed when your code/experiment is finished in order to save money.

+Of course, the script is just one suggested workflow that tries to maximize productivity and minimize costs -- you're free to find your own workflow, of course.
+For whichever workflow you go for, keep these things in mind:
+> [!IMPORTANT]
-* Work within `/mloscratch`.
-This is the shared storage that is mounted to your pod. **Create a directory with your GASPAR username in `/mloscratch/` folder.
+> * Work within `/mloscratch`.
+This is the shared storage that is mounted to your pod.
+>   * Create a directory with your GASPAR username in `/mloscratch/` folder.
 This will be your personal folder.
-Except under special circumstances, all your files should be kept inside your personal folder (e.g. `/mloscratch/nicolas` if your username is nicolas) or in your personal home folder (e.g. `/mloscratch/homes/nicolas`).**  Should you use the `csub.py` script, the first run will automatically create a working directory with your username inside `/mloscratch/homes`.
-See [File storage](#file-storage) for more details on storage.
+Except under special circumstances, all your files should be kept inside your personal folder (e.g. `/mloscratch/nicolas` if your username is nicolas) or in your personal home folder (e.g. `/mloscratch/homes/nicolas`).**
+>   * Should you use the `csub.py` script, the first run will automatically create a working directory with your username inside `/mloscratch/homes`.
-  * Suggestion: use a GitHub repo to store your code and clone it inside your folder.
+>   * Suggestion: use a GitHub repo to store your code and clone it inside your folder.
+> * Moving things onto the cluster or between folders can also be done easily via [HaaS machine](#the-haas-machine).
+For more details on storage, see [file management](#file-management).
-* Remember that your job can get killed anytime if run:ai needs to make space for other users.
+> * Remember that your job can get killed ***anytime*** if run:ai needs to make space for other users.
 Make sure to implement checkpointing and recovery into your scripts.

-This repo and script is just one suggested workflow that tries to maximize productivity and minimize costs -- you're free to find your own workflow, of course.
-Nonetheless, keep these things in mind:
-- CPU-only pods are cheap, approx 3 CHF/month, so we recommend creating a CPU-only machine that you can let run for the entire duration of a project and that you use for code development/debugging through VSCODE.
+> * CPU-only pods are cheap, approx 3 CHF/month, so we recommend creating a CPU-only machine that you can let run and use for code development/debugging through VSCODE.
-- When your code is ready and you want to run some experiments or you need to debug on GPU, you can create one or more new pods with GPU (multiple pods with 1 GPU are easier to get than one pod with multiple GPUs).
+> * When your code is ready and you want to run some experiments or you need to debug on GPU, you can create one or more new pods with GPU.
 Simply specify the command in the python launch script.
--  Using a training job makes sure that you kill the pod when your code/experiment is finished in order to save money.
+> * Using a training job makes sure that you kill the pod when your code/experiment is finished in order to save money.

+Most importantly:
+>[!CAUTION] Using the cluster creates costs.
+Please do not forget to stop your jobs when not used!

 ## Using VSCODE
 To easily attach a VSCODE window to a pod we recommend the following steps: